hmk81996/leaflet-challenge/README.md

-# leaflet-challenge
+# earthquake-leaflet
-Data Analytics Course Module 15
+Leaflet Map - Data Analytics Course Module 15

 # Task
 I will build a Leaflet map to visualize earthquake data from a United States Geological Survey (USGS) GeoJSON dataset of earthqake data from the last 7 days.